jordanbtucker/ff7r-data-editor/README.md

 - Only tested with files in `End\Content\GameContents\DataObject\Resident`.
 - Only makes changes to `*.uexp` files.
 - Only makes changes that do not require changing file size.
-  - Mainly numeric values.
+  - Numeric values and FNames.
-  - No strings or arrays of values.
+  - Numeric array elements.
 - Game files must be unpacked before use.
-- This is a WIP in alpha status.
+- This is a WIP in beta status.
 Use at your own risk.

 ## Download